yukims19/PleaseStarMe/README.md

 Open `src/App.js` and put the APP_ID in there.

-## Loading the Chrome extension:
+*Remember to add chrome-extension://<extension-ID> to your app's CORS origins.

-### 1. Build the chrome extension folder;
+### Run the command:

 ```
+yarn
-yarn build
+yarn start
 ```

-### 2. Add extension in developer mode

-a) Open the Extension Management page at chrome://extensions.

-b) Upload react_extension/build by clicking on the LOAD UNPACKED button.
-(Make sure you are in Developer mode)

-c) If you are running this project in your own OneGraph project, remember to add chrome-extension://<extension-ID> to your app's CORS origins.

 ## Examples